Custom Type Conversions

 Adding a conversion

 foreign type in that order.
-Then add two static methods named convert
+Then add two static methods named convert, each taking as

 parameters one of the types to convert from and a reference to the other type to convert to.